noir-lang/noir/docs/docs/noir/standard_library/meta/typed_expr.md

 title: TypedExpr
 ---

-`std::meta::typed_expr` contains methods on the built-in `TypedExpr` type for type-checked expressions.
+`std::meta::typed_expr` contains methods on the built-in `TypedExpr` type for resolved and type-checked expressions.

 ## Methods